Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: EXPERIMENTS

 Overall, \ac{ACP} performed best on Track E, which is a simulated version of the track it was trained upon, Track A. The other Tracks have a similar issue to Track B, i.e. unclear costmaps.

-Surprisingly, \ac{E2E}\ac{IL} was able to drive up to half of a lap on Track B. In all of the sim datasets (Tracks D and E) , it did not move.
+Surprisingly, the network trained through end-to-end imitation learning (\ac{E2E}\ac{IL}) was able to drive up to half of a lap on Track B, but in all of the sim datasets (Tracks D and E), it did not move.
 This is most likely due to images not matching the training distribution of images.
-The ability to drive on Track B is most likely due to the images being somewhat similar to Track A as can be seen in \cref{fig:costmap_comparision}.
+The ability to drive on Track B is most likely due to the images being somewhat similar to Track A as can be seen in \Cref{fig:costmap_comparison}.

 We also verified the generalization of each method at a totally new on-road environment, Track C. We made a 30m-long zigzag lane on the tarmac to look like a real road situation.
-Since the training data was collected at Track A (\cref{fig:CCRF}), an off-road dirt track, the tarmac surface is totally new; in addition, the boundaries of the course changed from black plastic tubes to taped white lanes (\cref{fig:tarmac}).
+Since the training data was collected at Track A, an off-road dirt track, the tarmac surface is totally new; in addition, the boundaries of the course changed from black plastic tubes to taped white lanes.
 The width between the boundaries varied from 0.5 m to 1.5 m and was in general much tighter than the off-road tracks.
-Moreover, we ran our algorithm in the late afternoon, which has very different lighting conditions compared to the training data as seen in \cref{fig:costmap_comparision}.
+Moreover, we ran our algorithm in the late afternoon, which has very different lighting conditions compared to the training data as seen in \Cref{fig:costmap_comparison}.
 Even under this large change of environments, \ac{AIRL} with \ac{MPPI} was still able to accomplish a lane-keeping task most of the time, whereas the other two methods, \ac{E2E}\ac{IL} and \ac{ACP} immediately failed the task.